slsa-framework/slsa/docs/spec/draft/source-requirements.md

 ### Detailed attestations

-Source level evidence is the tamper-proof (ideally signed in-toto attestations) that can be used to determine what SLSA Source Level a given revision meets.
-This evidence can be used by an authority as the basis for issuing a [Summary Attestation](#summary-attestation).
+Detailed attestations provide tamper-proof evidence (ideally signed in-toto attestations) that can be used to determine what SLSA Source Level or other high level properties a given revision meets This evidence can be used by an authority as the basis for issuing a [Summary Attestation](#summary-attestation).

 SCPs and VCSes may have different methods of operating that necessetate different forms of evidence.